yeasy/cello-archived/README.md

 * docker images: python:3.5, mongo:3.2, yeasy/nginx,

 ### Node
-TODO: need a setup script.
+TODO: We may need a setup script.

 * docker: >=1.9.0, and open daemon port 2375 for Master usage.
 * docker images: yeasy/hyperledger (rename to openblockchain/baseimage),